 Campers must wear a boot with hard sole and small heel (paddock boot is the general term if doing an online search).
 Hiking boots, rain boots, and sneakers are NOT suitable or safe for horseback riding.
-(RCPHC has a limited supply of used paddock boots for exchange.
-If you have paddock boots in good condition that you want to donate or exchange, please bring them cleaned and polished in a clear plastic bag with shoe size marked on the bag.)
+RCPHC has a limited supply of used paddock boots for use and/or exchange.
+If you have paddock boots in good condition that you want to donate or exchange, please bring them cleaned and polished in a clear plastic bag with shoe size marked on the bag.

 All campers need to bring their own water bottles (no glass of any kind is allowed, even when covered in rubber/plastic).
 Day campers need to bring lunch and a snack (especially if attending Extended Care).
 No refrigeration or microwave is available for campers.